-As we were soon to discover, no expense, effort, or daydream was spared crafting Mona; a generous and well-executed indulgence of the abstract imagination and of concrete creativity.
-It’s an eclectic hybrid museum art gallery full of ideas that send you off on tangents that you don’t see coming.
+As we were soon to discover, no expense, effort, or daydream was spared crafting MONA; a generous and well-executed indulgence of the abstract imagination and of concrete creativity.
+It’s an eclectic hybrid museum art gallery full of ideas that send you off on tangents you don’t see coming.

 Take what you typically think of when you think museum and then gallery, blend the two, flip the stereotypical presentation and decor, and liberally sprinkle with irreverence, intrigue, perplexity, and confrontation.

 The second thing I found curious upon entry was the O Device.
 The staff member manning the Devices couldn’t show us how to download the MONA app onto our phones after our unsuccessful attempts.
 (OH!!!!)
 So, we took the O Devices and headphones that MONA provides.

 The O Device broadens your experience by allowing you to view each display accompanied by commentaries, articles, music, and images and without any physical signage.
 It detects where you are and the artworks in your vicinity, so that when you move around, the art information at hand adapts and accompanies you.

 I liked the effect of not having signs to visually detract from the aesthetics of the artwork and interior design, but the lanyard and device were a bit cumbersome when e.g. going to the loo, taking off my jacket etc. (OH!!!!)

 Also, we found it difficult to read the small screen font.
 Consequently, we kept wrestling with putting on our reading glasses and removing them to see the artwork.
 There may have been some way to enlarge the device’s screen view, but we didn’t find it at our fingertips.
 (OH!!!!)